Geodesic completion of big bangs from emergent geometry

 It might seem surprising that the sign of $N$ can have any physical content, since the metric is insensitive to it, and the sign of $\sqrt{-G}$ can be absorbed into a coordinate change.
-The reason $\sgn(N)$ matters here is because the sign of $\sqrt{-G}/\sqrt{-g}$ is coordinate invariant, and it reaches a branch point when $N \to 0$.
-The monodromy at this branch point can be encoded in $\sgn(N)$ without affecting the metric.
+The reason $\sgn(N)$ matters here is because the sign of $\sqrt{-G}/\sqrt{-g}$ is coordinate invariant, and it reaches a branch point when $N/n \to 0$.
+Since we fixed $n=1$, the monodromy at this branch point can be encoded in $\sgn(N)$ without affecting the metric.
 This is accomplished by the oriented ADM measure $\sqrt{-G} \mapsto N\sqrt{\,\overline G\,} = Na^3$, which makes use of $\sgn(N)$ to distinguish forward evolution from reverse evolution.
+Anytime $\sgn(N)$ makes an appearance, the coordinate-invariant relative time-orientation of the two volume-elements is being probed.

 Unlike the Einstein--Hilbert term and Einstein-frame-matter Lagrangians, the phantom DBI Lagrangian does not encounter a branch point when $N\to0$ in eq.~(\ref{eq:nsol}).
-This explains why $\sgn(N)$ has no effect on the Chaplygin gas.
+This explains why monodromy has no effect on the Chaplygin gas.

 Because $N/n$ smoothly changes sign, all Einstein-frame-coupled degrees of freedom spontaneously reverse their velocities, while causal-frame degrees of freedom (just the Chaplygin gas) continue to evolve forward in time.
 This implies a transient mismatch in {\em thermodynamic} arrows of time.
 For this reason, the time-reversal event could reasonably be called a Big Benjamin Button.